 We collect email addresses for our newsletters using our own newsletter server.
 Our email list is not available to any third party.
 We will not use your email address for any purpose other than to send you the newsletter that you have subscribed to.

 When subscribing using the website, we require double opt-in, to ensure that the email address is yours.
 We also passively collect your country, obtained from your IP address.

 For our email, we monitor open rates, and clicks on stories for editorial feedback.
-As of April 7 2021, we do this anonymously, and we are unable to identify clicks or opens from individual users.
+We do this anonymously, and we are unable to identify clicks or opens from individual users.

 We do not give any personally-identifiable data about our subscribers to any third party.
 We may aggregate information in a non-personal way for current/potential advertisers, or for bragging rights.

 You can unsubscribe directly from every newsletter: there’s an unsubscribe link in every one.
 That will instantly stop our daily emails to you, and will send you full user account deletion information.

 Our websites and database is hosted within the EU.
 We use a mixture of EU and non-EU email servers.
 Received email is mirrored on global infrastructure operated by a variety of organisations.

 Audio files played on our podcast pages are referenced directly from the podcast provider.